lucasmsp/docker-atlas/README.md

 1. run `docker-compose build` to build this all docker image or
 2. run `docker-compose up` to start all cluster services (it may take some time).
-3. wait the above message or Server: Apache Atlas or verify that server is up and running using `curl -u admin:admin http://localhost:21000/api/atlas/admin/version`
+3. wait for the above message:

 ```
 atlas-server_1 | Apache Atlas Server started!!!